rundeck/docs/docs/learning/howto/java-plugin.md

 ### Setting up your development environment

 If you're not a Java programmer by trade, the thought of setting up a Java development environment might seem a little daunting.
-I'll try to walk you through a simple setup that may not have all the bells & whistles that a fully Java IDE might have, but will get you up and running quickly while still understanding each of the tools you're working with.
+We'll try to walk you through a simple setup that may not have all the bells and whistles that a fully Java IDE might have, but will get you up and running quickly, while still understanding each of the tools you're working with.

 Our ultimate goal is to build an archive file of Java bytecode-compiled files that we can easily ship off to a Rundeck server instance.
 The archive file is a .jar file which is just a .zip file with extra metadata.
 The bytecode is compiled and packaged with Gradle, a DSL for building Java applications.
 We need to be able to write code and run the compiler to check that it compiles.
 Any other IDE features are icing on the cake.